ohjeongwook/iptanalyzer/README.md

-# iptanalyzer
+# ipt

 * What is Processor Trace for?

 > It can be used to automatically triage exploits.
-Usually PT logs are huge and it takes long time to process them. iptanalyzer will perform multiprocessing to create cache file to be used for post-mortem analysis.
+Usually PT logs are huge and it takes long time to process them. ipt will perform multiprocessing to create cache file to be used for post-mortem analysis.

 ---
 # Tools

-* [iptanalyzer](iptanalyzer) is a thin layer upon Intel [libipt](https://github.com/intel/libipt)
+* [ipt](ipt) is a thin layer upon Intel [libipt](https://github.com/intel/libipt)
-* [pyiptanalyzer](pyiptanalyzer) is a python wrapper around iptanalyzer
+* [pyipt](pyipt) is a python wrapper around ipt
    * It features multiprocessing to process large IPT logs
    * It caches major block offsets to be used in post-processing scripts
-   * Some examples are under [pyiptanalyzertool](pyiptanalyzertool) folder
+   * Some examples are under [pyipttool](pyipttool) folder

 ---
 ## Build Instruction